-All others should send a copy of the college catalog with the course(s) you intend to take to the Transfer Coordinator, VMI Admissions Office, Lexington, VA 24450-0304.
+All others should send a copy of the college catalog with the course(s) you intend to take to the Director of Admissions, VMI Admissions Office, Lexington, VA 24450-0304.
 A summary report of transfer credit will be mailed to individuals after the applicant has been appointed.